orwanec/startup_kit/README.md

 * For automation of the build purposes use Gulp (faster that Grunt) or npm scripts
 * Use debugger by pasting in js code to stop the browser on the desired place
 * Added surge to deploy static! files to production via npn run deploy.
 Login: gmail, pass is 82**3***
+* nf stands for foreman that will load the env variables before running npm start